andyhurley/exp-platform/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+### Additional restriction

+An additional restriction has been applied to this software:

+* Any data collected using this platform will be provided without charge (after being anonymised) to the developers for research purposes.

+Please get in touch for more detail regarding this additional restriction.